 DRAGON'S LAIR / SPACE ACE MONITOR TO TV SWAP

-Written by Hans Eilers - 18 February 2005
+Tutorial originally prepared by Hans Eilers - 18 February 2005

-OK, on with the show.
 First things first: the WARNINGS and DISCLAIMERS.
 Video game monitors and televisions contain potentially LETHAL voltages, so one must take care and use caution.
 This document is meant to be a guide only, and you agree to undertake this on your own.
 By following these procedures, you are solely responsible for any damages.

-REMOVING THE OLD MONITOR
+REMOVING THE OLD MONITOR - (Electrohome G07 is represented)

 First, disconnect the video cable going to the NTSC board.
 Now disconnect the power to the monitor.
 This should be a small, 2-wire Molex connector.
-Before you remove the old monitor, it is probably a good idea to discharge the tube.
+Before you remove the old monitor, discharge the tube.
 Monitors can store a fairly significant charge even after being off for some time.
-Make sure the game is off and unplugged.
-Using a long flat blade screwdriver, connect one end of a wire (preferably insulated) with alligator clips to the screwdriver and the other end to the monitor chassis.
-Using one hand, push the metal end of the screwdriver under the big red suction cup (anode) on the top of the tube.
-You should hear a POP and will probably see a nice blue spark.
-Wait a minute, and repeat.
+Make sure the game is unplugged.
+Using a long flat-blade screwdriver, connect one end of a wire (preferably insulated) with alligator clips to the screwdriver's metal shaft and the other end to the metal frame of the monitor chassis.
+Using one hand to hold and touch only the plastic handle of the screwdriver, push the metal end of the screwdriver under the big suction cup (anode) on the top of the tube, making full contact between the screwdriver blade and the anode connection at the center of the suction cup.
+You may hear a POP and may see a nice blue spark.
+Remove the screwdriver, wait five minutes, and repeat.

 REMOVING THE CHASSIS